radeqq007/radeqq007/README.md

 </p>

 <p align="left">
-Outside of coding, I also enjoy reading, weightlifting, running and chess.
-Recently, I've also picked up playing the guitar.
+Outside of coding, I also enjoy reading, weightlifting, running and playing the guitar.
 </p>
 <br />
 <br />